Insanity defense: Finland

 In Finland, punishments can only be administered if the accused is compos mentis, of sound mind, but not if the accused is incapable of responsibility (syyntakeeton).
 Thus, an insane defendant may be found guilty based on the facts just like a sane defendant, but insanity will preclude punishment.
-The definition of insanity is similar to the M'Naught criterion above: "the accused is insane, if during the act, due to a mental illness, profound mental retardation or a severe disruption of mental health or consciousness, he cannot understand the actual nature of his act or its illegality, or that his ability to control his behavior is critically weakened".
+The definition of insanity is similar to the M'Naughten criterion: "the accused is insane, if during the act, due to a mental illness, profound mental retardation or a severe disruption of mental health or consciousness, he cannot understand the actual nature of his act or its illegality, or that his ability to control his behavior is critically weakened".
+Any self-induced temporary mental disturbance, such as intoxication with alcohol or another psychoactive substance, cannot constitute insanity in this sense unless there are weighty reasons to consider it so.

 If an accused is suspected to be insane, the court must consult the National Institute for Health and Welfare (THL), which is obliged to place the accused in involuntary commitment if they are found insane.
 The offender receives no judicial punishment; they become a patient under the jurisdiction of THL, and must be released immediately once the conditions of involuntary commitment are no longer fulfilled.
 Diminished responsibility is also available, resulting in lighter sentences.

 Germany

-According to section 20 of the German criminal code, those who commit an illegal act because a mental disorder makes them unable to see the wrong of the act or to act on this insight is considered not guilty.
+According to section 20 of the German federal criminal code, those who commit an illegal act because a mental disorder makes them unable to see the wrong of the act or to act on this insight is considered not guilty.
 Section 63 stipulates that if the offender is deemed at risk of committing further offences that will harm others or cause grave economic damage, and if they therefore pose a continuing threat to public safety, they shall be committed to a psychiatric hospital in lieu of a custodial or suspended prison sentence.